ColinFay/attempt/README.md

 ### In function

-That can come really handy inside a function :
+That can come really handy inside a function:

 ``` r
 my_fun <- function(x){